 - 1. FSIS Form 9060-5 Export certificate of Wholesomeness. - 2.
-FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Wild Suidae, Consigned to the European Community, is available in English, French, German, and Italian.
+FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Wild Suidae, Consigned to the European Community and Italy, is available in English and Italian.
+See Guidelines to complete.

 Meat Preparations